Al-Manajir: Battle of Manajir

 The rebel fighters however weren't ready to give in.
 With Baggara leader Nawaf al-Bashir purportedly supporting them from his exile in Turkey, foreign fighters were joined by local Arabs and fellow tribesmen from further south.

 Early in the morning of 25 January 2014, a VBIED detonated at a YPG checkpoint near Manajir, killing two Kurdish and an Arab YPG fighter.
 The suicide bombing was immediately followed by an attack by Islamic State fighters with T-55 tanks.
 While ISIS and its allies lost 23 fighters, the YPG reportedly didn't suffer any further casualties, after reinforcement units of the YPG and YPJ turned the tide.
 It however turned out that some of the attackers were already in the village, obviously received by local people.

 Upper Khabur valley attack

 On 21 February 2015, the YPG launched the Eastern al-Hasakah offensive, purging Jihadists from areas east of al-Hasakah.
 Two days later, the Islamic State answered with a revenge attack on dozens of villages in the Upper Khabur valley south of Tell Tamer, mostly with an ethnic Assyrian majority.
 In March, the Islamic State extended the attacks to the north, advancing into Kurdish-held areas around Manajir.
+Eventually however, they were defeated and pushed back by YPG forces which solidified the control over Manajir by Kurdish forces.